Gold Resource Corporation (GORO)

 - Fluctuations in gold and silver prices.

-- Strategic acquisitions of other mining companies or mineral properties.
+- Strategic acquisitions of new mining projects.

 - Fluctuations in gold and silver prices.

-- Environmental risks.
+- Regulatory and permitting risks.

-- Competition from other mining companies.
+- Competition from larger mining companies.

 - Explores for gold, silver, copper, lead, and zinc deposits.